 - The grant holder must be at least 18 years old when he/she starts the funded stay.

-Applicants must be able to follow lectures and collaborate in teams.
+Applicants must be able to follow lectures in German and collaborate in teams.
 They must have had at least two years of German lessons by the time they start their grant-supported studies according to level B1 of the Common European Framework of Reference for Languages.

 The application procedure occurs online through the DAAD Portal.